aditya995666/Aditya-verma-portfolio/README.md

 - 💸 **Microfinance Institution Analysis**
   - 📌 Performed EDA and customer segmentation for a rural microfinance dataset to identify default risk
   - 📈 Visualized patterns with seaborn and matplotlib | Used K-Means for clustering

+ ## 📁 More Projects

+- 🎬 **Movie Genre Classification**
+  Multi-label text classification model using TF-IDF + Support Vector Machine (SVM) to predict genres based on movie descriptions.

+- 📉 **Customer Churn Prediction**
+  Built a classification model to predict customer churn for a telecom company using RandomForest and Logistic Regression.
+Achieved 92% accuracy in identifying at-risk customers.

+- 🌡️ **Temperature Forecasting**
+  Time series forecasting model to predict daily temperatures based on historical data using ARIMA and LSTM.

+- 🏛️ **Census Prediction**
+  Analyzed census data to predict population density and socio-economic factors using machine learning techniques like KNN and Decision Trees.

+- 🎗️ **Breast Cancer Detection (RandomForest)**
+  Developed a model to classify breast cancer cases as malignant or benign using RandomForestClassifier and achieved an accuracy of 98%.

+- 🚢 **Titanic Survival Prediction**
+  Predict survival outcomes on the Titanic dataset using Logistic Regression, Decision Trees, and Random Forest.
+Achieved 80% accuracy.

+- 🐱🐶 **Cat vs Dog Image Classification**
+  Used Convolutional Neural Networks (CNN) for image classification to distinguish between cats and dogs, achieving 94% accuracy.

 ---

 ## 📜 Certifications